 Your Copyright Questions Answered: What is Public Domain?

-Q: What is public domain?
+Question: What is public domain?

-A: If a book, song, movie, or artwork is in public domain, then it is not protected by intellectual property laws (copyright, trademark, or patent laws)—which means it’s free for you to use without permission.
+Answer: If a book, song, movie, or artwork is in public domain, then it is not protected by intellectual property laws (copyright, trademark, or patent laws)—which means it’s free for you to use without permission.

 As a general rule, most works enter public domain because of old age.
 This includes any work published in the United States before 1923 or works published before 1964 for which copyrights were not renewed.
 (Renewal was a requirement for works published before 1978.)